TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

            # Restore instance attributes (i.e., filename and lineno).
            self.__dict__.update(state)
            # Restore the previously opened file's state.
 To do so, we need to
-           # reopen it and read from it until the line count is restored.
+           # reopen it and read kutoka it until the line count is restored.
            file = open(self.filename)
            for _ in range(self.lineno):
                file.readline()